-Different types of encoders can be connected to the Molex connector (see also section 12.7 Resolver and encoder connector [X2] on page 248):
+Different types of encoders can be connected to the 15-pin D-Sub connector (see section 12.7 Encoder connector [X2B] on page 238):

-- Resolvers - Analogue Hall generators with tracks that are offset by 90° (sine/cosine) - Analogue incremental encoders (1 V{ss}) - Incremental encoders with a serial interface (RS485 level, e.g. EnDat, HIPERFACE[®], BISS) - Digital incremental encoders (RS422, HALL sensors)
+- Analogue incremental encoders (1 V{ss}) - Incremental encoders with a serial interface (RS485 level, e.g. EnDat, HIPERFACE[®], BISS) - Digital incremental encoders (RS422, HALL sensors)

-It is also possible to evaluate an optional error signal (AS/NAS).
+It is also possible to evaluate an optional error signal (AS/NAS) via pin 6.
 With some incremental encoders, it is possible to detect and signal soiling or other faults/malfunctions of the measuring system via an output (AS or NAS).
 The error signal can be evaluated by digital as well as analogue incremental encoders.

 In the case of analogue incremental encoders, the evaluation is only possible if no commutation track (Z1) is parameterised and connected.
 The evaluation of the error signal can be inverted.